Amygdala hijack

-An amygdala hijack refers to an immediate and overwhelming emotional response that is disproportionate to the actual stimulus because it has triggered a more significant perceived threat.
-The term was coined by Daniel Goleman in his 1996 book Emotional Intelligence: Why It Can Matter More Than IQ, and is recognized as a formal academic term within affective neuroscience.
+An amygdala hijack is an immediate and overwhelming emotional response that is disproportionate to the actual stimulus because it has triggered a more significant perceived threat.
+The term was coined by Daniel Goleman in his 1995 book Emotional Intelligence: Why It Can Matter More Than IQ, and is recognized as a formal academic term within affective neuroscience.

 The brain consists of two hemispheres, each containing an amygdala—a small, almond-shaped structure located anterior to the hippocampus, near the temporal lobe.
 The amygdalae play a crucial role in detecting and learning which aspects of our environment are emotionally significant.
 They are essential for generating emotions, particularly negative emotions such as fear.
 Amygdala activation often happens when people see a potential threat.
 This activation helps individuals make decisions based on past related memories.

 Definition

 The output of sense organs is first received by the thalamus.
 Part of the thalamus' stimuli goes directly to the amygdala or "emotional/irrational brain", while other parts are sent to the neocortex or "thinking/rational brain".
 If the amygdala perceives a match to the stimulus, i.e., if the record of experiences in the hippocampus tells the amygdala that it is a fight, flight or freeze situation, then the amygdala triggers the HPA (hypothalamic–pituitary–adrenal) axis and "hijacks" or overtakes rational brain function.

 This emotional brain activity processes information milliseconds earlier than the rational brain, so in case of a match, the amygdala acts before any possible direction from the neocortex can be received.
 If, however, the amygdala does not find any match to the stimulus received with its recorded threatening situations, then it acts according to the directions received from the neocortex.
 When the amygdala perceives a threat, it can lead that person to react irrationally and destructively.

 Goleman states that emotions "make us pay attention right now—this is urgent—and gives us an immediate action plan without having to think twice.
 The emotional component evolved very early: Do I eat it, or does it eat me?"
 The emotional response "can take over the rest of the brain in a millisecond if threatened".

 Goleman later emphasized that "self-control is crucial ... when facing someone who is in the throes of an amygdala hijack" so as to avoid a complementary hijacking—whether in work situations, or in private life.
 Thus for example "one key marital competence is for partners to learn to soothe their own distressed feelings ... nothing gets resolved positively when husband or wife is in the midst of an emotional hijacking".
 The danger is that "when our partner becomes, in effect, our enemy, we are in the grip of an 'amygdala hijack' in which our emotional memory, lodged in the limbic center of our brain, rules our reactions without the benefit of logic or reason ... which causes our bodies to go into a 'fight or flight' response."